Barefoot Conservation's Mission & Goals

 - Produce a local Manta Ray Identification (ID) database, through underwater manta ray surveys.
 Sharing collected data with local government and NGO partners.

-- Monitor the number of Crown of Thrown starfish (COTs) in the region, undertaking COTs removal dives during large outbreaks.
+- Monitor the number of Crown of Thorns starfish (COTs) in the region, undertaking COTs removal dives during large outbreaks.

 - Undertake educational programmes on environmental issues, sustainable fishing techniques (if necessary) and the economic benefits of MPA's.